 What changed in the update?

 The 1999 edition was revised and changes made include changes to Building Regulations Approved Document E and changes to the legislative framework.
-The revision also included changes to the specific sectors such as education and healthcare.
+Changes were also included for the revised edition to the specific sectors such as education and healthcare.

 How an acoustic consultant can help